Acas Codes of Practice set minimum standards of fairness that workplaces should follow. They cover legal requirements and good practice guidance.

 The pattern

-[Intro specific to topic] [you / the employer / the employer and worker] must [legal requirement specific to code].
-This must be in line with the [relevant Acas Code of Practice].
+[Intro specific to topic] [you / the employer / the employer and worker] should [point of good practice covered in an Acas Code in line with the / follow the] [relevant Acas Code of Practice].
 An employment tribunal will take this into account in any relevant claims.

 Example in content

-When handling disciplinaries or grievances, the employer must follow a full and fair procedure.
-This must be in line with the Acas Code of Practice on disciplinary and grievance procedures.
+When handling disciplinaries or grievances, the employer should follow a fair procedure in line with the Acas Code of Practice on disciplinary and grievance procedures.
 An employment tribunal will take this into account in any relevant claims.

 Things to remember